Our efforts to get Caregivers vaccinated against COVID-19

 Each week during our full staff stand-up meeting, we discuss the metrics that are most important to our business.
 In January 2021, we added a new metric – one that has grabbed everyone’s attention because it is related to the safety and well-being of Caregivers, clients and their loved ones.
 This metric is a thermometer that tracks how many Caregivers we’ve collected COVID-19 vaccine records from.

-When COVID-19 vaccines began rolling out across the country earlier this year, we knew we had our work cut out for us with our goal to get every one of the over 1,300 Caregivers affiliated with Family & Nursing Care vaccinated.
+When COVID-19 vaccines became available across the country earlier this year, we knew we had our work cut out for us with our goal to get every one of the over 1,300 Caregivers affiliated with Family & Nursing Care vaccinated.
 We also knew that we simply could not stop short of our goal because the stakes were too high.
 So, we strategized, planned, organized, strategized even more, implemented our plan and revised our strategy along the way to keep up with the changing landscape of vaccine availability.

 How we did it:

 We communicated.
 We emailed and texted about the importance of the COVID-19 vaccination, the safety and effectiveness of vaccines, and the requests from clients and Senior Living Communities to only work with vaccinated Caregivers.
 We put together a video of interviews with several Caregivers who were early adopters of the vaccine, to convince their peers to get vaccinated as well.
 We increased the frequency of our Caregiver communications with most of the topics emphasizing the vital importance of getting vaccinated.

 We incentivized.
 At our Caregiver Appreciation Event in June, we held a special raffle with multiple $250 and $100 gift cards for Caregivers who had submitted a vaccine record.